It may be no surprise that Canada ranks as one of the most popular destinations for Indian emigrants.

 Economic and business PR pathways have the most options and include the widely-popular Quebec Immigration, Investor, and Entrepreneur programs.
 More information on the processing fees for these different PR categories can be found here.

-The Right of Permanent Residence Fee is a fee that permanent resident applicants must pay to be granted permanent residence status.
+The Right of Permanent Residence Fee is one of many different Immigration, Refugees and Citizenship Canada (IRCC) fees that permanent resident applicants must pay to be granted permanent residence status.

 Once applicants become Canadian permanent residents after paying this fee, they gain the right to receive health care coverage and most other social benefits.
 Permanent residents can live, work, or study anywhere in Canada and also apply for Canadian citizenship.